How to Create a Mobile App: A Complete Development Guide

 Ad marketplaces connect advertising agencies with developers or app owners.
 Advertisements themselves come in different forms – video ad units, mobile app display ads, and native mobile app ads.

-In-app ads can also be a viable option for the applications that have recently been released and are still working on setting up paid features or subscriptions.
-You can start generating revenue for your app while work is still in progress.
+In-app ads can also be a viable option for applications that have recently been released and are still working on setting up paid features or subscriptions.
+You can start generating revenue for your app while the work is still in progress.

 Take a look at some of the advantages and disadvantages of mobile ad networks.